• Skip to main content

 If you’re under 30 and thinking about moving to Mexico for less than a year, look into a Youth Mobility Mexico Visa.
 If you’re a citizen of Canada, France, Germany, South Korea, or New Zealand, you may be eligible for a Working and Holiday Visa.
 To qualify, you must be between 18 and 30 years old.
 This visa lets you live and work in Mexico for up to one year.

-Note: you may need a letter of government support to undertake this type of visa.
+Note: you may need a letter from the Mexican government with support to undertake this type of visa.

-If you are a citizen of Chile, Colombia, or Peru you may be eligible for the Pacific Alliance Working Holiday Visa in Mexico.
+If you are a Chile, Colombia, or Peru citizen, you may be eligible for the Pacific Alliance Working Holiday Visa in Mexico.

 Mexico Investment Visa